Top Things to Do in Milford on Sea 2026

 The New Forest and surrounding towns and villages offer an exciting calendar of events for your enjoyment – check out some of our favourites and book your stay in Milford on Sea around them.

-It also has a whole host of events, starting in February with guest speak Maurice Hamilton talking about his 40 years in Formula 1 there is a whole host of motoring events throughout the year.
-A special mention must be for the ever-popular BBC Gardeners World Spring Fair on 28, 29 and 30 April 2023.
+It also has a whole host of events and a special mention must go to the ever-popular BBC Gardeners World Spring Fair on 1st-3rd May 2026.
 Best to head over to their website to see what is on offer and then book your visit to Milford on Sea around what takes your fancy!

 Bringing your dog?
-Well, a visit to Dogstival is a must – taking place on the 3 & 4 June in Broadlands Estate in Romsey, your hound will love you for it.
+Well, a visit to Dogstival is a must – taking place on the Saturday 30th and Sunday 31st May at Burley Park, your hound will love you for it.
 The event is crammed full of canine approved entertainment with dog-shows, activities, talks, assault courses, live music and lots of local food for your dog and you!